ppy/osu-wiki/news/2016/2016-01-27-december-2015-ranking-charts.md

 Hello everyone and my apologies for the big delay!
 The Ranking Charts for December 2015 have just been released and [can be found here](https://osu.ppy.sh/p/chart?ch=MONTH1512)!

-This month ::Baraatje123::{ user=2533040 }, [OzzyOzrock](https://osu.ppy.sh/users/465153), ::alienflybot::{ user=636114 } and [Halogen-](https://osu.ppy.sh/users/169992) picked the maps for the Monthly Ranking Charts.
+This month ::Baraatje123::{ user=2533040 }, ::OzzyOzrock::{ user=465153 }, ::alienflybot::{ user=636114 } and ::Halogen-::{ user=169992 } picked the maps for the Monthly Ranking Charts.
 Unfortunately, because of the low amount of ranked christmas / winter themed maps, we can't go for a themed chart, which is why we will continue with the normal procedure for now.

 ## Ranking Charts Creation